-West Hollywood is an arty, progressive city, and, after six months of my courting, our marriage is sealed.
-The City Council’s meeting place, in the new, award-winning Library, is being donated for a TEDxWestHollywood daylong event, April 14.
+West Hollywood is an artsy, progressive city, and, after six months of my courting, our marriage is sealed.
+The City Council’s meeting place, in the new, award-winning Library, is being donated for a TEDxWestHollywood daylong event on April 14th, 2013.

 We’ll be dealing with our worldview, a central issue of our time.
 What is a worldview?
 Why does it matter?
 What is our worldview?
 Can we influence it?
 What would the world be like if our worldview changed?
 What’s happening now that models how things would be in the future we’d like to be in?
 These will be questions on the TEDxWestHollywood floor.
 The world needs a better game and we hope to ignite the passion of the attendees and of a worldwide internet audience to move us beyond where we are so violent with one another and so abusive to the planet.